Suitable for all VitaClay Models*

 It goes by different names:

-It's basically just “rice soup,” or rice porridge, a really watery way to eat rice.
+It's basically just “rice soup,” or rice porridge, a really watered-down rice.

-When Asian kids are sick, they feed them this, because it is more easily digested.
+When Asian kids are sick, they feed them rice porridge, because it is more easily digested.
 If a child has a fever, they'll feed them just the watery, starchy portion to get them some nutrients without any solid food.

 Plain rice porridge is pretty bland, so sometimes it's paired with some cold, spiced meat or pickled/salted veggies.

 Other times it is sold out of a vendor cart on the side of the road with some flavoring already added in: a bit of meat and veggies, or black eggs, which look rotten and disgusting, but it actually tastes really delicious.